MortenHoustonLudvigsen/KarmaTestAdapter/README.md

 # Test containers

-Test containers specifies which Karma configuration files to use when running tests.
+Test containers specify which Karma configuration files to use when running tests.

 * A project can contain more than one test container.